About Sphere Support Services

 Noah

-Noah has spent the past five years working across mental health and disability support, supporting children and adults with complex and high-support needs.
+Noah is the lead support worker at Sphere Support Services.
+He has spent the past five years working across mental health and disability support, supporting children and adults with complex and high-support needs.

-His experience includes supporting people living with schizophrenia, depression, anxiety, autism, suicidality, and substance dependence, always within the role and boundaries of disability support work.
+His experience includes supporting Autistic people and people living with psychosocial disability, anxiety, depression, schizophrenia, suicidality and substance dependence, always within the role and boundaries of disability support work.

 • Bachelor of Psychological Science (Honours)